SaifAleslam98/caty-chat-app/README.md

 ## some features:
 - you can delete your message.
 - you can remove your account and all data that connected with will be deleted.
-! am still working to make it more useable and scalable.
+\n ! am still working to make it more useable and scalable.